matloff/TidyverseSkeptic/README.md

 base-R in comparison.
 (It is ironic that advocates who present such statements are statisticians, who ought to know the need for a control group.)

-I think the perceived success is psychological.
-There is a Bandwagon Effect at work, and even a hint of cult-like behavior.
-I've seen statements on Twitter from "graduates" of Tidyverse training who actually apologize because their code did not use the Tidyverse.

-RStudio counts **ggplot2** as being part of the Tidyverse, but it was developed much earlier, and does not follow the Tidy philosophy.
-But as a result of such inclusion, I see many users who, being justly impressed with **ggplot2**, mistakenly think that the package can only be used from Tidy code.
-This illustrates the mindset that has developed.

 ### Tidyverse makes learning harder, not easier